 If you’re in a mental health crisis and need urgent help, call the Single Point of Access on (01472) 256256 and select option 3.
 They are available 24 hours a day, 7 days a week.
 Alternatively, you can call NHS 111 free from a landline or mobile phone.

-Open Minds offers a range of therapies aimed at helping you to deal with anxiety and should be your first port of call if you’re looking for support.
-You can self-refer to Open Minds online.
+NHS Talking Therapies offers a range of therapies aimed at helping you to deal with anxiety and should be your first port of call if you’re looking for support.
+You can self-refer online.

 Safespace provides instant support if you’re vulnerable and need assistance with your mental health out-of-hours.
 You can speak to the team using Zoom or by visiting NAViGO House on Brighowgate in Grimsby.
 Find the latest opening times here.

 If you’re under 16, speak to your GP, who may be able to refer you to Child and Adolescent Mental Health Services.

 Royal College of Psychiatrists: This page gives information on coping after a traumatic event.

 Orcha Apps Library: This library lists thousands of NHS-approved health apps by condition, making it quick and easy for you to find support.